TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 Before analyze this environment, we need to know what is `Apache Thrift`.

-Apache Thrift is a software framework that enables the development of efficient and scalable `cross-language` services facilitating communication between applications written in different programming languages, such as `Python` and `Go`.
+Apache Thrift is a software framework that enables the development of efficient and scalable `cross-language` services, facilitating communication between applications written in different programming languages, such as `Python` and `Go`.

 <br />